 In order to contest a will, the person challenging the will must prove that one of the situations listed above has occurred.
-For example, if someone alleges a lack of testamentary capacity, he or she will need to offer proof that the testator did not have the necessary capacity to create a will.
-Likewise, when someone argues that the will was written under fraudulent conditions he or she will need to the will included terms that the testator did not intend to include, or that someone tricked the testator into signing the will.
+For example, if someone alleges a lack of testamentary capacity, they will need to offer proof that the testator did not have the necessary capacity to create a will.
+Likewise, when someone argues that the will was written under fraudulent conditions, they will need to prove the will included terms that the testator did not intend to include, or that someone tricked the testator into signing the will.

 During the litigation process, petitioners can file evidence in the form of witness statements, documents, or video footage.
 Typically, the person appointed as the estate administrator will defend the will throughout the probate litigation process.
-When the petitioner can prove that any one of the four conditions happened, the probate judge will decide to invalidate the will.
+If the petitioner can prove that any one of the four conditions happened, the probate judge may decide to invalidate the will.

-Litigation involving the appointment of a conservatorship or guardianship is often emotionally charged.
-At Law Office of Daniel Hunt, our lawyers have successfully represented clients in a variety of litigation involving conservatorship and guardianships, such as:
+Litigation involving the appointment of a conservatorship can be emotionally charged.
+At Law Office of Daniel Hunt, our lawyers have successfully represented clients in a variety of litigation involving conservatorships, such as:

 - Whether or not an allegedly incapacitated person needs a guardian or conservator

 - Who the court should appoint as the conservator or guardian of the incapacitated person

 - Disputes regarding the removal of fiduciaries